devevangel/my-virtual-pet/README.md

 - Display of the various robot stats
 - Calculations of variaous values
 - Handles game play initialization
-- Powering on and loading store data
+- Powering on and loading stored data
 - Handles version updates
 - Error handling and display
 - Making network requests

 ### Battery

-This is the robots power unit, it has to charged from time to time to keep the robot alive.
+This is the robots power unit, it has to be charged from time to time to keep the robot alive.

 ### Display Unit

-This the component that handles displaying and updating the user interface(UI) of the robot. it displasy the following info:
+This the component that handles displaying and updating the user interface(UI) of the robot. it displays the following info:

 - Robot pet name
 - Power level in percentage
-- Memory Capacity
+- Memory Capacity/Usage in percentage
 - Time lived
 - Mood : Very Happy 😄| Happy 🙂| Sad 😥| Angry 😡| Sleeping 😴| Gaming 🎮| Dead ☠️
 - Robot text response
-- Warings and Errors
+- Robot Warings and Errors

 ### Error Handler

 This is also a very necessary and important component of the robot.
 It manages all possible errors and unexpected behaviours that may occur during the usage of the web application.
-Here some of the major errors handled in the app.
+Here are some of the major errors handled in the app.

 - Network errors: This has to do with all erors that may occur during the process of making network requests.
 - Storage malfunction errors: This has to do with errors that occur as a result of damage to the localstorage of the robot.
-- User generated errors: This has to do with errors that are cuased by the user interaction.
+- User generated errors: This has to do with errors that are caused by the user interaction.
-- Malfunctions: This has to do with unexpect errors or expections.
+- Malfunctions: This has to do with unexpect errors or exceptions

 ### Button Controls

-This consist of buttons that provides the user ablility to control certain aspects of the robot. this functions includes:
+This consist of buttons that provides the user ablility to control certain aspects of the robot. these functions includes:

 - Feed Me(chage robot)
 - Sleep/Awaken robot